codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Removing-elements--1--2de7.md

-In order to remove element, you have to find their parent container and empty its `innerHTML` property or ask the parent to remove the element as child.
+In order to remove elements, you have to find their parent container and empty its `innerHTML` property or ask the parent to remove the element as child.

 ### Emptying the innerHTML